juhopaakkanen/fso-rate-repository-app/README.md

 # rate-repository-app
-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the React Native module of the Full stack open course.